Reward-Respecting Subtasks for Model-Based Reinforcement Learning: Option learning

-where $\alpha$ and $\lambda$ are step-size and bootstrapping parameters.
+where $\alpha$ and $\lambda$ are step-size and bootstrapping parameters respectively.
 Note that in the linear case, $\nabla\v(\x_t,\w)$ in \eqrf{critic-ex} is just $\x_t$.

-Now suppose the policy $\pi$ is parameterized by $\h\in\Re^{d'}$ and we wanted to learn it as well, in an actor-critic algorithm (Sutton, 1984).
+As another example, suppose the policy $\pi$ is parameterized by $\h\in\Re^{d'}$ and we want to learn it as well, in an actor-critic algorithm (Sutton, 1984; Sutton et al., 2000; Konda \& Tsitsiklis, 2003).
 This would be achieved by invoking \UWT one more time on each step, immediately after \eqrf{critic-ex}:

 where $\e'\in\Re^{d'}$ is another zero-initialized eligibility-trace vector, and $\alpha'$ and $\lambda'$ are step-size and bootstrapping parameters for the actor.